-With the upcoming 2020 Summer Olympics in Tokyo, Japan has been undergoing many changes in preparations for the games.
-These changes won’t feel too sudden for local residents, but as the world comes to Japan in 2020, visitors may find themselves seeing a rapidly changing Tokyo.
-We should expect Japan to flaunt its sophisticated infrastructure, accommodations, technology, and entertainment.
-We’ve looked at just a few areas in which Tokyo is changing to attract visitors during the world-famous summer games.
+With the upcoming 2020 Summer Olympics in Tokyo, Japan has been undergoing many changes in preparation for the games.
+These changes won’t happen overnight, but as the world comes to Japan in 2020, visitors may find themselves seeing a rapidly changing Tokyo.
+We should expect Japan to flaunt its sophisticated infrastructure, accommodations, technology, and entertainment to woo visitors and business.
+With this in mind, what changes should one expect to find?

-One of the main sources of innovation during the games will come from the actual venues for Olympic competition, and the list of venues is already extensive and impressive.
-Tokyo is going to present the games in two “zones” that intersect on the northwest end of the Tokyo Bay, where the Olympic Village will be located.
-With how densely constructed Tokyo is already, it seems like a good idea to spread out Olympic activity across the city, so that visitors can get a wonderful grasp of the Tokyo area over the course of the games.
+One of the main sources of innovation during the games will come from the actual Olympic venues, and the list of venues is already extensive and impressive.
+Tokyo is going to present the games in two “zones” that intersect on the northwest end of Tokyo Bay, where the Olympic Village will be located.
+With how densely constructed Tokyo is already, spreading Olympic activities across the city would allow visitors to get a wonderful grasp of the Tokyo area over the course of the games.

 While it’s somewhat exclusive, the Olympic Village is always one of the most exciting things about the games.
-As mentioned, the Olympic Village in Tokyo will be at the northwestern edge of the bay, and specifically at the Harumi 5-Chrome neighborhood.
+The Olympic Village in Tokyo will be at the northwestern edge of the bay, and specifically at the Harumi 5-Chrome neighborhood.
 Construction is expected to take up over 13 hectares of space, resulting in cutting-edge condo complexes that will be used by the athletes and then sold following the games.
-There will be 21 buildings in total, complete with residences and shopping areas alike, and the tallest of them will reach nearly 20 floors.
-All in all it’s going to be a flashy and beautiful aspect of the Olympics and if all goes well, a vibrant, upscale neighborhood by the water thereafter.
+There will be 21 buildings in total, complete with residences and shopping areas, and the tallest of them will have nearly 20 floors.
+For that reason, the areas is going to be a flashy and beautiful aspect of the Olympics, and if all goes well, a vibrant, upscale neighborhood afterwards.